42sixsolutions/deckster/README.md

     Things to Note:

     1. You are given a handle to the card being expanded/collapsed.
-    2. For convience, you are also given a handle to the main content area of the card.
+    2. For convenience, you are also given a handle to the main content area of the card.
 If you'd like to make changes/edits to the content, you should use this handle.
     3. If you'd like to run an ajax request, construct a mapping with the required information and return it from the method.